Halcy0nic/SUBZero/README.md

 # SUBZero
-This is the repository for the SUBZero (Secure USB Backup Zero)
+This is the main repository for the SUBZero (Secure USB Backup Zero)

+#TODO
+1. Write a SUBZero tutorial